A topic from the subject of Biochemistry in Chemistry.

 Applications

-Chemical signalling is a fundamental process in biology that has a variety of applications.
-Chemical signalling is involved in a wide range of physiological processes, including:
+Chemical signaling is a fundamental process in biology that has a variety of applications.
+Chemical signaling is involved in a wide range of physiological processes, including:

 • Hormonal regulation: Hormones are chemical messengers that are produced by endocrine glands.
 Hormones travel through the bloodstream and bind to receptors on target cells, where they trigger a specific cellular response.
 Hormones are involved in a wide range of physiological processes, including metabolism, growth, and reproduction.